manoverboard/AndrewBoardman/index.md

 main-image: "/uploads/uploads/andy-maevedrawing.jpg"
 sub-title: This is my site.
 It has words and pictures.
 It took about fifty years to make.
-timing-pre: At this very moment, he is
+timing-pre: At this very moment, I am
 show_latest_blog: true
 show_latest_project: true
 show_twitter: false